 Stormwater management facilities and Low Impact Development (LID) best management practices are permitted in all land use designations.
 This includes the Greenbelt Plan Area to the west, subject to the policies of the Greenbelt Plan and where it is demonstrated through the SIS that there are no negative impacts on natural features and areas and their ecological functions.
-Facilities that are integrated into the development (e.g. storage tanks) or which serve more than one development (e.g. location in common areas such parks), particularly in mixed use areas, shall be encouraged to maximize transit-supportive densities.
+To promote transit supportive densities, particularly in mixed-use designations, stormwater management facilities that are integrated into the development (e.g. underground storage tanks) or which are incorporated in the landscape design of open amenity areas to serve more than one development (e.g. rain gardens and water features), may be considered, where feasible.